 What are LEDs?

-Light emitting diodes (LEDs) are semiconductor components that produce light.
-Semiconductor are basic electronic elements made up of silicon and other elements that allow electrons (electrical current) to flow in certain ways.
+Light-emitting diodes (LEDs) are semiconductor components that produce light.
+Semiconductors are basic electronic elements made up of silicon and other elements that allow electrons (electrical current) to flow in certain ways.
 Diodes are “one-way valves” which allow current to flow in only one direction.
-An interesting property is that they also produce light you can see.
+An interesting property is that they also produce visible light.
 An anode (positive lead) connects to a positive power supply and the cathode (negative lead) connects to the ground or (-) wire.

 LEDs work on the principle of semiconductor junctions.
 In other words, they contain 2 different materials like silicon and germanium bonded together to form a junction – or bridge – that forms a diode.